PeterTian96/probability-and-inference-portfolio-tian-zhengqi/01-roulette-simulation/Writeup.md

 the previous outcome negative, we need to know previous wager, max wager, and current budget as well.
 Then, we are able to calculate martingale wager.
 For martingale wager, if the outcome is
-<font  color=Red>“Red”</font>, the wager will be one, otherwise it will
+<font  color=Red>“Red”</font>, the wager will be one dollar.
+Otherwise,
-be the minimum amount between twice of the previous wage, max wage, and the current budget.
+it will be a minimum amount between twice of the previous wage, max wage, and the current budget.
 Here, we have two codes solutions:
 </p>

       # The Single Martingale Wager